ktied/CaptainsLog/CaptainsLog.md

 # February 11, 2021 Thursday

 Cold today. figured out how to move this to git hopefully?
+Personal note: learned about a dragon audiobook the kids love here

 To Do (end of week, let's be real)
 1. clean files nathan sent to add to earth engine